Vivendi's Canal Plus in talks to buy Orange's film and pay TV units - source | Business

 In addition to OCS, Canal Plus would also buy Orange Studio, the content division in charge of co-producing, selling abroad and distributing select films in France.
 Orange and Canal Plus declined to comment on the talks, which were first reported by trade publication Variety.

-An industry source said there was usually a sort of "inertia" among pay TV subscribers before they realize they are not getting the same content as before and switch to another service, adding both companies might be betting on that.
+An industry source said there was usually a sort of "inertia" among pay TV subscribers before they realise they are not getting the same content as before and switch to another service, adding both companies might be betting on that.
+(Additional reporting by Piotr Lipinski; Writing by Silvia Aloisi, editing by Mark Potter, Emelia Sithole-Matarise and Jane Merriman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)